mmkal/pgkit/packages/admin/readme.md

 - results which can be copy-pasted directly into Excel or Google Sheets (using [reactgrid](https://reactgrid.com))
 - [schemainspect](https://npmjs.com/package/@pgkit/schemainstpect) explorer of the full schema
 - Simple but informative error reporting
+- Multi-statement handling - each query gets a collapsible result table
 - Queries stored in `localStorage` so your work is saved between sessions

 ### What about pgAdmin